cwestwater/packer-vsphere-iso/README.md

 Important - the WinRM username and password should match the Local Administrator account username and password as this is what Packer uses to connect to the VM for customisation.
 In the files in this repo I have added the local Administrator account password in clear text.
 Please use WSIM to hide the password.

 It is important not to store any credentials in any of the files so they cannot be leaked.
 Please use environment variables or pass them at the command line.
-For example to pass vCenter creds and the WinRM password at the command line for Windows Server 2022 you could run:
+For example to pass vCenter credentials and the WinRM password at the command line for Windows Server 2022 you could run:

 ```dosbatch
 packer build -force -var-file win2022.pkrvar.hcl -var "vcenter_username=administrator@vsphere.local" -var "vcenter_password=VMware1!" -var "winrm_password=VMware1!" .